careers-dna-analyst-990x358-v2

 • Step 2: Pursue a relevant bachelor’s degree (four years) – Because DNA analysis is so dependent on meticulous lab work, DNA analysts must have a minimum of a bachelor’s degree, with natural science degrees preferred.
 Prospective DNA analysts should consider a degree in biology, chemistry, or a Forensic Education Programs Accreditation Commission (FEPAC) accredited forensic science program.
 Eastern Kentucky University offers a FEPAC-accredited bachelor’s degree in forensic science.
 This program was established in 1974, making it one of the oldest of its kind.
 This program teaches students to perform analyses using scientific methods, write reports for legal documentation, and prepare testimonies for courtroom cases.

-• Step 3: Seek entry-level employment (timeline varies) – After earning a bachelor’s degree, graduates may be able to find entry-level jobs in a lab, an opportunity that provides more hands-on experience and builds on classroom training.
+• Step 3: Seek entry-level employment (timeline varies) – After earning a bachelor’s degree, graduates may find entry-level jobs in a lab, an opportunity that provides more hands-on experience and builds on classroom training.

-A high school graduate dedicated to this career path may be able to find entry-level work after just four years of undergraduate education.
+A high school graduate dedicated to this career path can find entry-level work after just four years of undergraduate education.
 Many undergraduate programs offer internships with local law enforcement agencies that allow students to gain experience and make professional connections while still completing their degrees.

 DNA Analyst Job Requirements, Tasks, and Responsibilities